ItsAnkit/cs-notes/microservices.md

 	Solution -
 	A service client should invoke a remote service via a proxy that functions in a similar fashion to an electrical circuit breaker.
 When the number of consecutive failures crosses a threshold, the circuit breaker trips, and for the duration of a timeout period all attempts to invoke the remote service will fail immediately.
 After the timeout expires the circuit breaker allows a limited number of test requests to pass through.
 If those requests succeed the circuit breaker resumes normal operation.
 Otherwise, if there is a failure the timeout period begins again.

+#### Health Check
+	A service has an health check API endpoint (e.g. HTTP /health) that returns the health of the service.
+The API endpoint handler performs various checks, such as -
+	Status of the connections to the infrastructure services used by the service instance Status of the host, e.g. disk space
+	Application specific logic

+	A health check client - a monitoring service, service registry or load balancer - periodically invokes the endpoint to check the health of the service instance.